o-murphy/py-ballisticcalc/docs/internals/details.md

 - Common Cython pitfalls observed in this codebase:
     - Indentation and cdef scoping errors — ensure `cdef` declarations live at the top of a C function or appropriate scope.
     - Avoid using Python booleans when declaring typed C variables (use `bint` and 0/1 assignment in the C context).
-    - Keep initialisation of C structs and memory allocation clear; release resources in `_free_trajectory`.
+    - Keep initialisation of C structs and memory allocation clear; release resources in `_release_trajectory`.

 ## Build / test commands